 Something came to mind.
 White Cloud fished in the officer’s left breast pocket, pulled out his lighter, opened the lid, and flicked the wheel.
 As a small flame appeared he remembered Casper joking, “If only your forefathers had one of these.”
 They’d laughed together.

-The Native American removed an item from each of his dead comrades.
-He pocketed the lighter, assessed the scene one more time, and silently blended into his surroundings.
+The Native American pocketed the lighter.
+He removed an item from each of his dead comrades, assessed the scene one more time, and silently blended into his surroundings.

 White Cloud woke to the dawn chorus.
 For the first minute, only his eyes moved, and then he parted his lips to listen.
 He flipped open a pocket on his jacket and lifted out a vacuum pack.
 He had no need for taste or pleasure.
 White Cloud added water and rapidly consumed the contents.
 A mouthful of water followed.